 How it Works

-No crystal balls, magic wands, or time machines (sorry…), but I do have a big toolbox of tools & strategies…
+No crystal balls, magic wands, or time machines (sorry…), but I do have a big toolbox of tools & strategies for you.

-I once had a client who would regularly ask me for a recipe or instruction manual for our work.
+I once had a client who would regularly ask me for an instruction manual for our work.
 The reality about personal growth, though, is that it’s not a linear or consistent process.
-It’s more like putting together a puzzle - we start with the frame, but beyond that, it varies.
+It’s more like putting together a puzzle — we start with the frame, but beyond that, it varies.
 Some pieces are easy to place, others take more time and experimentation.
 A flexible, collaborative framework and gentle persistence is what I've found leads to success in this process.

 “Steve isn’t just going through the motions.
 He is truly invested in those who are willing to work hard, are open to change, and are willing to trust him to help with that process.”